This is NKS

 NKS with its program for nuclear safety including emergency preparedness is of common benefit for all five Nordic countries.
 The hallmark of NKS is a spirit of sharing – all results are available free of charge on the NKS web site (www.nks.org), not only to the NKS family but also worldwide providing an international benefit of the NKS work.
 When quoting NKS material, a reference to the source will be appreciated.

 Two Program Areas

 NKS activities are divided into two program areas:

-NKS-R: Reactor safety; Nuclear power plant life management and extension; Decommissioning and handling of generated waste; Organisational issues.
+NKS-R: Reactor safety; Nuclear power plant life management and extension; Decommissioning and reactor waste management (excluding Measurements); Organisational issues.

-NKS-B: Nuclear and radiological emergency preparedness; Measurement strategy, Technology and quality assurance; Radioecology and environmental assessments; Management of radioactive waste and discharges.
+NKS-B: Nuclear and radiological emergency preparedness; Measurement strategy, technology and quality assurance; Radioecology and environmental assessments.

 Owners and Financiers of NKS